enkidevs/curriculum/python/functional-programming/comprehension/dictionary-comprehension.md

   - '[www.bogotobogo.com](http://www.bogotobogo.com/python/python_dictionary_comprehension_with_zip_from_list.php){website}'

+parent: list-comprehension
+notes: >
-parent: list-comprehensionnotes: Added a slightly more advanced example using a dict to count frequencies of lower case letters.
+  Added a slightly more advanced example using a dict to count frequencies of lower case letters.

 ---
 ## Content